SLIP AND FALL ATTORNEY IN SHEPHERDSVILLE, KENTUCKY

 Although some slips and falls may happen purely by accident, many occur because of someone’s neglect.
 That neglect caused you to slip and fall, injure yourself, and sustain damages.
 In those cases, the negligent person may be held liable.

-Slip and fall cases can be challenging; however, at the Law Offices of John Schmidt & Associates, we welcome the opportunity to help clients in Shepherdsville, Mount Washington, Louisville, Radcliff, Elizabethtown, and the rest of Kentucky hold property and business owners accountable when they neglect to keep their premises safe.
+Slip and fall cases can be challenging; however, at the Law Offices of John Schmidt & Associates, our experienced personal injury attorneys welcome the opportunity to help clients in Shepherdsville, Mount Washington, Louisville, Radcliff, Elizabethtown, and the rest of Kentucky hold property and business owners accountable when they neglect to keep their premises safe.

 slip and fall mid page John Schmidt & Associates PLLC